Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Artifical coupling / Misplaced responsability [CC-G13] [CC-G14] [CC-G17]
     There is a place for everything : don't toss code in the most convenient place at hand, take the time to figure out where functions, constants, variables ought to be declared
 - when in doubt, favor composition over inheritance [JP-C6]
-- [LavaLayerAntiPattern] : "Try and have some sympathy and understanding for those who came before you.
+- [LavaLayerAntiPattern] :
+> Try and have some sympathy and understanding for those who came before you.
-There was probably a good reason for why things were done the way they were.
-Be especially sympathetic to consistency, even if you don’t necessarily agree with the design or technology choices."
+> There was probably a good reason for why things were done the way they were.
+Be especially sympathetic to consistency,
+> even if you don’t necessarily agree with the design or technology choices.

 ## Code programming best practices